 The cochlear duct is situated within the cochlea and is the organ of hearing.
-The semicircular ducts, saccule and utricle are the organs of balance (also known as the vesicular apparatus).
+The semi-circular ducts, saccule and utricle are the organs of balance (also known as the vestibular apparatus).

 The cochlear duct is located within the bony scaffolding of the cochlea.
 It is held in place by the spiral lamina.
 The presence of the duct creates two canals above and below it – the scala vestibuli and scala tympani respectively.
 The cochlear duct can be described as having a triangular shape:

 - Lateral wall – Formed by thickened periosteum, known as the spiral ligament.

 - Roof – Formed by a membrane which separates the cochlear duct from the scala vestibuli, known as the Reissner’s membrane.

 - Floor – Formed by a membrane which separates the cochlear duct from the scala tympani, known as the basilar membrane.

 The basilar membrane houses the epithelial cells of hearing – the Organ of Corti.
 A more detailed description of the Organ of Corti is beyond the scope of this article.